pingram3030/chef-rl/docs/savoury/roast_lamb.md

 ## Method

-* only turn roast if cooking in a pan
-* seal meat before cooking in a pan

 1. Preheat oven to 200 degrees (175c fan forced)

 1. Pierce lamb in several places and insert chunks of garlic and sprigs of